FowlerLab/Enrich2/docs/installation.rst

 The configuration GUI requires `Tkinter <https://docs.python.org/2/library/tkinter.html>`_.
 Building a local copy of the documentation requires `Sphinx <http://sphinx-doc.org/>`_.

-.. note:: We recommend using a scientific Python distribution such as `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ or `Enthought Canopy <https://www.enthought.com/products/canopy/>`_ to install and manage dependencies.
+.. note:: We recommend using a scientific Python distribution such as `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ to install and manage dependencies.

 .. note:: PyTables may not be installed when using the default settings for your distribution.
 If you encounter errors, check that the ``tables`` module is present.